 A grass native to Asia, zoysia grass was introduced to the U.S. in the late 1800s and has a number of tolerances that has allowed it to thrive both in yards and on fairways across the country.

 This warm-season grass creates a dense carpet of green that can tolerate heavy foot traffic and can handle light shade better than other warm-season grasses like Bermuda grass.
 On top of that, industry experts say that zoysia has good winter tolerance, excellent summer performance, good density, and limited pest issues.

 It can do well in the Southern zone, yet its true niche is in the transition zone, thanks to its cold tolerance that other warm-season grasses lack.

-Reicher adds that zoysia is much better adapted for golf course fairways than for lawns.
-He stresses that while zoysia has cold tolerance, it should not mistakenly be grown in regions north of the transition zone where it will be outcompeted by both cool-season turf and weeds.
+However, zoysia is much better adapted for golf course fairways than for lawns.
+While zoysia has cold tolerance, it should not mistakenly be grown in regions north of the transition zone where it will be outcompeted by both cool-season turf and weeds.

 There are three main species and all zoysia grass varieties are one of the primary species or a hybrid of the primary species.
 It’s important to determine which species and cultivar you are working with, as each has its own cold tolerance, texture, and growth rate.
 The most common cultivar of zoysia is "Meyer," which has been around for more than 50 years.

 Zoysia japonica is the most common species of zoysia and it has exceptional cold tolerance.
 Its leaves are coarse and light green in color.
-Zoysia matrella has finer blades than the Z. japonica and come from Manila, allowing it to tolerate hot, humid weather.
+Zoysia matrella has finer blades than the Z. japonica and comes from Manila, allowing it to tolerate hot, humid weather.
 It is less cold tolerant and a slower grower.

 Zoysia tenuifolia has the finest grass blades of the three but also the lowest cold tolerance of zoysia grass.
 It has a puffy appearance and tends to be used more as an ornamental grass in certain settings.